Representations of Lie Algebras by non-Skewselfadjoint Operators in Hilbert Space

 For every representation of a Lie algebra on a Hilbert space we have also the contragredient representation on the same Hilbert space, given by $\rho^*(X) = - \rho(X)^*$.
 Thus we are led to define the adjoint of a vessel (see \cite[Sec.\ 1.3]{BV} and \cite[Ch.\ 3.3]{LKMV} for the commutative case). \begin{dfn} For a vessel:

 we define the adjoint veseel as:

 \end{dfn} We show next that $\fV^*$ is in fact a vessel.
-First we note that by the vessel conditions, there exists a representation, $\tau$, of $\fg$ on $\cH$, such that $\rho = i \tau$.
-Taking the adjoint on both sides, we see that $\rho^* = i(-\tau^*)$.
-It remains to note that $-\tau^*$ is the so-called contra-gradient representation of $\tau$.
-This implies that $\frac{1}{i} \rho^*$ is a representation as desired.

 The colligation condition follows immediately from the colligation condition for $\fV$.
 Similarly the input and output vessel conditions follow from the definition.
-The linkage condition is immediate as well since we interchanged $\gamma$ and $\gamma_*$ and added a minus sign.
+The linkage condition is immediate as well since we only interchanged $\gamma$ and $\gamma_*$.

 Therefore $\fV^*$ is indeed a vessel.
 This vessel is called the adjoint vessel.
 Furthermore note that $\fV^{**} = \fV$, simply by construction.